 Cheryl was been the ACT Chair for Day Hospitals Australia since March 2016.

 External Representation Committee

-- In accordance with Day Hospitals Australia’s objective to actively represent its members through industry committees and task forces, Day Hospitals Australia currently has representation on the following committees.
-Click on the representative’s name to go to their profile.
+In accordance with Day Hospitals Australia’s objective to actively represent its members through industry committees and task forces, Day Hospitals Australia currently has representation on numerous external committees, details of these can be seen on the External Committee representation page.